 Optimal Granularity for Portfolio Choice

 Many optimization-based portfolio rules fail to beat the simple 1/N rule out-of-sample because of parameter uncertainty.
 In this paper we suggest a grouping strategy in which we first form groups of equally weighted stocks and then optimize over the resulting groups only.
-In a simplified setting we show analytically how to optimize the trade-off between drawbacks from parameter uncertainty and drawbacks from deviating from the overall optimal asset allocation.
-We illustrate that the optimal group size depends on the volatility of the assets, on the number of observations and on how much the optimal asset allocation differs from 1/N. Out of sample back-tests confirm the validity of our grouping strategy empirically.
+This strategy aims at balancing the trade-off between the benefits from optimization and the losses from estimation risk.
+We rely on Monte-Carlo simulations to illustrate the performance of the strategy, and we derive the optimal group size for a simplified setup.
+Furthermore, we show that estimation risk also has an impact via the criterion by which the assets are sorted into groups (like the expected excess returns or betas), but does not negate the grouping approach.
+We relate our work to linear asset pricing models, and we conduct out of sample back-tests in order to confirm the validity of our grouping strategy empirically.

 Keywords: mean-variance optimization, the 1/N rule, parameter uncertainty, optimal portfolio granularity